 Title IX of the Education Amendment Act of 1972 requires that all entities in receipt of any federal funds or financial assistance must prohibit sex discrimination in their education programs and activities.
 Sexual harassment is a form of prohibited sex discrimination.
-The Title IX Coordinator, Mamie T. Thorns, is the individual responsible for ensuring compliance with the law in this area at SVSU.

 Title IX requirements apply to all aspects of education programs and activities at SVSU, including recruitment, student admissions, financial assistance, housing, access to academic offerings, and athletics.
 The law also applies to all aspects of the University's employment process, including hiring, tenure, compensation, and training.